SherRao/MuSpace/docs/Design.md

 <ol>
     <li>Check if user is not logged in</li>
     <li>Display the register page, giving the option to create an account</li>
-    <li>When a user tries to register, communicate with the Firebase backend for authentication.
+    <li>When a user tries to register, communicate with the Firebase database backend for account authentication.
 Also stores basic user information into the Firestore database.</li>
     <li>Else, redirect to the main page</li>
 </ol>